neutron-project/form-bundle/Resources/doc/inputlimiter.md

 InputLimiter
 ============

-This element is a jQuery inputlimiter widget.
+The input limiter is a jQuery widget.

 See [demo](http://rustyjeans.com/jquery-inputlimiter/demo.htm)